codeceptjs/CodeceptJS/docs/helpers/WebDriverIO.md

 Retrieves the innerHTML from an element located by CSS or XPath and returns it to test.
 Resumes test execution, so **should be used inside a generator with `yield`** operator.
+In `within` block will search element on page, not in `within` element
 Appium: support only web testing

 ```js